cfjedimaster/ColdFusion-UI-the-Right-Way/chapters/cfform/Index.md

 ## An Alternative

-In this chapter we will demonstrate how to no longer rely on cfform.
+In this chapter we will demonstrate how to no longer rely on cfform's default method="post".

 ### Default method
 cfform defaults to method="post" while a regular HTML form tag defaults to method="get".